NajiElKotob/Awesome-Prompt-Engineering/README.md

 * Input data – This could refer to any data, information, or context necessary to accurately respond to the question.
 * Examples – Possibly providing examples or guidance on how to structure the response or what kind of content might be appropriate.

+## Techniques
+* **Chain of thought prompting** is an approach used primarily with AI language models and other advanced computational systems.
+It involves crafting prompts that encourage the system to demonstrate its reasoning process step by step, as if it were "thinking out loud."
+The goal is to make the AI's decision-making transparent and to follow a logical progression that leads to an answer.

 ## Tips and Tricks
 * <|endofprompt|>